-For more up to date information about wildfires from LRAPA, please follow us on Twitter or our Facebook pages.
+For more up to date information about wildfires from LRAPA, please follow us on Twitter or Facebook.

-Here are the recommendations from the Lane County Public Health Officer, Dr. Patrick Luedtke, to reduce impacts to health during this prolonged period of poor air quality.
+The Lane County Public Health Officer, Dr. Patrick Luedtke, provided these recommendations to reduce impacts to health during this prolonged period of poor air quality.

 We experienced very heavy wildfire smoke impacts on the 22nd - 24th with strong winds from the east.
 Wildfire smoke from Eastern Oregon and SE Washington pushed up the Lane County AQI to levels reaching "Unhealthy" and "Very Unhealthy."